Unsupervised Discovery of Failure Taxonomies from Deployment Logs

 Abstract

-We propose a method to automatically cluster robotic failure data into semantically meaningful clusters using a Multimodal Large Language Model (MLLM).
-It proivde a structured and autonomous way to understanf the failure modes of a system and use that knowledge to enhance its safety and performance as the clusters provide a rich information about system failures.
+We propose a method to automatically cluster robotic failure data into semantically meaningful failure modes using Multimodal Large Language Models (MLLMs).
+It proivdes a structured and autonomous way to understand the failure patterns of a robotic system and use that knowledge to enhance its safety and performance as the generated taxonomy provides a rich information about system failures.
 We propose a two-step approach to achieve this:

-1. Use a MLLM to generate a textual description of each trajectory in the failure data from sequence of visual inputs.
+1. Use a MLLM to infer a textual description and the failure reason of each trajectory in the failure data from sequence of visual inputs.

-2. Use a reasoning LLM to group the data based on the generated textual descriptions and provide clusters of underlying failure modes.
+2. Use a reasoning LLM to group that data based on the inferred failure reasons and generate clusters representing underlying failure modes.

 • Robot Manipulation: